NFL-Washington Redskins owner opens door to possible name change

 "This process allows the team to take into account not only the proud tradition and history of the franchise but also input from our alumni, the organization, sponsors, the National Football League and the local community it is proud to represent on and off the field,” Snyder said in a statement.

+PepsiCo followed FedEx's lead in speaking up on Friday.
+It issued a statement that it welcomed Snyder's call for a review of the team's name.

+"We have been in conversations with the NFL and Washington management for a few weeks about this issue.
+We believe it is time for a change," a PepsiCo representative said on Friday.
+"We are pleased to see the steps the team announced today, and we look forward to continued partnership.”

-Critics have ramped up pressure on the team to change its name, which is widely seen as a racial slur against Native Americans, after the death of George Floyd in police custody set off widespread protests for racial justice across the United States.
+Critics have ramped up pressure on the team to change its name, which is widely seen as a racial slur against Native Americans, after the death of George Floyd, a Black man who died in police custody in Minneapolis.
+Floyd's death on May 25 has triggered worldwide protests against racism and police brutality.

-"This issue is of personal importance to me and I look forward to working closely with Dan Snyder to make sure we continue the mission of honoring and supporting Native Americans and our Military,” said Redskins head coach Ron Rivera in a statement alongside Snyder's.
+NFL Commissioner Roger Goodell said in a statement on the league's website that he was supportive of Snyder's move to look at a possible name change.

+"In the last few weeks we have had ongoing discussions with Dan and we are supportive of this important step," Goodell said.

 (Reporting by Steve Keating in Toronto Editing by Matthew Lewis)